China aims to build over 7 million public homes this year

-BEIJING China aims to start building more than 7 million units of public housing this year, the Ministry of Housing and Urban-Rural Development said on Saturday, signaling the latest government move to counter high property prices.
+BEIJING, April 26 China aims to start building more than 7 million units of public housing this year, the Ministry of Housing and Urban-Rural Development said on Saturday, signalling the latest government move to counter high property prices.

 The government intends to finish building 4.8 million units this year, the ministry said on its website.